 Pathfinder 3 - Entering Third Grade

-In the Pathfinder Program, focus is on awareness and exploration of space studies through hands-on activities.
-Pathfinders are responsible for creating a crew patch as a team and create a variety of artistic projects which can be taken home and enjoyed during the school year.
+The Pathfinder Program focuses on awareness and exploration of space studies through hands-on activities.
+Pathfinders are responsible for creating a crew patch as a team and creating a variety of artistic projects which can be taken home and enjoyed during the school year.

 1) Be interested in space flight or being an astronaut